RConsortium/S7/tests/testthat/_snaps/class.md

     Code
       new_class("test", parent = class_environment)
     Error <simpleError>
-      Can't inherit from an environment
+      Can't inherit from an environment.

 # abstract classes: can't be instantiated